lulav/LRS_Documentation/blog/2023-05-16-welcome/index.md

 Through the Lunar Starship project, researchers are paving the way for sustainable lunar exploration, as it not only optimizes missions but also conserves valuable resources for extended stays on the Moon.
 By allowing for the integration of real dynamic functions, it fosters adaptability and resilience in lunar operations, making it a cornerstone of future lunar exploration endeavors.

-All project installation, code overview and usage details also available in the project [GitHub page](https://github.com/citros-garden/lunar_starship).
+All project installation, code overview and usage details are also available on the project's [GitHub page](https://github.com/citros-garden/lunar_starship).

 ## CITROS Usage 🛸